Unofficial Historical Website for the Palace Hotel, San Francisco.

 Far Right: Palace Hotel ashtray, blue lettering and logo. c1930s / 40s.
 Not from the Sheraton Palace days, but I wanted to place it with this ashtray.

 A stunning 3 candle candelabra by Reed & Barton.
-Dated to 1947, and bottom marked Palace Hotel, these pieces were used for special events, banquets, and buffets.
+Dated to 1947, and bottom marked Palace Hotel (not shown), these pieces were used for special events, banquets, and buffets.
 It has two of the original inserts for the candles at the top.
 One is missing.

 The same style in 5 candle form can be seen in this vintage photograph of the Happy Valley Cocktail Lounge in the background.
 The Palace's single candlestick holders also have the same simple name marking on the bottom.

-In addition to the butter pat above, I have two other survivors that were found in the ruins of the building after the fire.
-First is a small link of crystals once belonging one of the Palace Hotel chandeliers.
-The Palace only installed crystal chandeliers with this style of beading sometime in the late 1890s / early 1900s.
-The fourth photograph shows some of these chandeliers just 2 months before the earthquake and fire.
-(Courtesy of Dowling Library at the UICC).
+Perhaps the rarest item I have pulled from the Palace rubble is a small link of crystals once belonging one of the four grand crystal electroliers in the Ladies' Grillroom.
 Measuring 5" across, there are 5 crystals with one broken piece at the end.
 The third photo shows a close-up of the broken end crystal and a piece of broken debris that is actually melted into the second to last crystal.

 This matchbook holder is a confusing one.
 Made by Jas.
 M. Shaw, New York, this is the only non-china example I found the company made.
 The company operated from the late 1800s to early 1900s from what I could find.
 Done in a beautiful art deco style, it appears it would belong to the original 1875 hotel, but the PH logo is the new 1909 hotel version.
 Definitely a difficult piece to place time wise - likely 1910s.